gshugh/CSC517_HW2_Rails/README.md

     Enforcement of User Roles:

-        As noted in ~~ User Roles ~~ different types of users have different privileges.
+        As noted in "User Roles" different types of users have different privileges.
         Because there is often more than one way to access a given feature, we centralized the logic related to user roles and privileges.